 If you make a short cut, just do a 2 year programme, then your child would be 14 years old at the end of the Lower Secondary programme.

 Again, your child would NOT obtain any formal Lower Secondary certificates, nor this is required for the final exam in IGCSE / O Level.

 This is where the stamina to keep going on for home education gets low, and problems would arise if you want to send your child to any formal second school.
 Since your child does not have any formal primary certificates (assuming you did not get one for them from the suggestion above), no schools would accept him/her.

 This is a 2-year programme, generally.
 This is where the IGCSE / O Level programme starts.
 For the schooled students, it would be Year/Grade 10 and 11.

-So you see.
-Home education is a marathon actually.
-You need to have the strength and stamina to keep going for 10/11 years (starting from Year 1-Year 11) until your child obtain the one and only official exam certificate in your child’s life, that could be used for further studies － either A Level or any other equivalent level.
+As you can see now, home education is a marathon actually.
+You need to have the strength and stamina to keep going for 10/11 years (starting from Year 1-Year 11) until your child obtain the one and only official exam certificate in your child?s life, that could be used for further studies ? either A Level or any other equivalent level.

 We hope this article could save some lives, as we are heart broken to hear stories like the above Malaysian parents.